Service Desk: Definition, Tasks and Benefits

 Vorteile des Service Desks

-Help Desk vs. Service Desk: What are the Differences?
+Help Desk vs. Service Desk: What are the differences?

 • Depending on the company, you can also say that a Help Desk is more tactically oriented, while a Service Desk is more strategically oriented.